dave-hudson/c8/doc/c8_natural_operator_mu.md

 auto operator *(const natural &v) const -> natural;
 ```

-Multiplies the value of this object (left hand side of the operator) by `v` (right hand side of the operator), resulting in a new `c8::natural` object.
+Multiplies the value of this object (left hand side of the operator) by the value of `v` (right hand side of the operator), resulting in a new `c8::natural` object.

 ### Return Value ###

-A new `c8::natural` object with a value equal to the value of this object multiplied by `v`.
+A new `c8::natural` object with a value equal to the value of this object multiplied by the value of `v`.

 ### Exceptions ###